Service Bus for Windows Server Overview

 Although symmetry exists between Service Bus for Windows Server and Windows Azure Service Bus in APIs and messaging features, there are differences between the two Service Bus products.

 With respect to manageability, in a hosted Platform As A Service (Windows Azure) environment, the PaaS vendor (Microsoft) provides the management.
 With the Service Bus for Windows Server, the local administrator deploys, secures, scales, and monitors the Service Bus for Windows Server farm.

 In both Windows Azure and Windows Server, the Service Bus requires access tokens for authorizing access to its messaging entities.
-Because the Windows Azure Access Control Service (ACS) is not available on Windows Server, the Service Bus for Windows Server includes a simple Service Bus Security Token Service (SBSTS) integrated with the Windows security model.
+Because the Windows Azure Active Directory Access Control (also known as Access Control Service or ACS) is not available on Windows Server, the Service Bus for Windows Server includes a simple Service Bus Security Token Service (SBSTS) integrated with the Windows security model.
 The SBSTS can issue Simple Web Tokens (SWTs) based on Windows identities (stored in the local Windows identity store or in Active Directory).

 While quotas and other runtime settings are fixed in the Windows Azure Service Bus, with the Service Bus for Windows Server an administrator can change those settings and customize the Service Bus for Windows Server farm.